 - Omega 3 Fats – 8% DV

 Looking at the nutritional numbers of broccoli, you may notice that Vitamin K sticks out.
-One cup of broccoli can provide your dog with an unreal amount of this vitamin.
+One cup of this vegetable can provide your dog with an unreal amount of this vitamin.
 But what exactly can Vitamin K do for you and your dog?

 Fortunately, you can find this vitamin in many dog safe human foods.
 But they probably won’t have as much per serving as broccoli.
 Other vegetables with a sizeable amount of Vitamin K include cucumbers, kale, and celery.

-These dark green vegetables are loaded with Vitamin C. Some people have made the argument that dogs don’t necessarily need extra Vitamin C in their diets.
-Although there is some merit to the argument, it is not completely true for all situations.
+These dark green vegetables are loaded with Vitamin C. Some people argue that dogs don’t necessarily need extra Vitamin C in their diets.
+Although there is some merit to the argument, it’s not completely true for all situations.